ArseAssassin/reactive-switchboard/api.md

 `wireState` will receive an object as an argument with the following properties:

 * ```signal(initialValue, [stream, [fn], ...])``` is used to create a new signal (a mutable value).
 The first argument is the initial value which will be immediately available.
 It accepts a variable number of Kefir streams which will be used to update the signal every time they produce a value.
-If the stream is followed by a function, it will be used to fold the new value into the signal's current value. `fn` has the type signature `(oldValue, newValue) ->` and returns the updated value for the signal.
+If the stream is followed by a function, it will be used to fold the new value into the signal's current value. `fn` has the type signature `(oldValue, newValue) =>` and returns the updated value for the signal.
 If `fn` is not defined, `newValue` is used as is.
 Returns a Kefir property.

 * ```slot(name)``` returns a ```slot``` to which values can be pushed and from which they can be pulled.
 Typically this is used to pull updates from a component to a signal.

-* `stateProperty` is a Kefir property of the component's wired state

 * `propsProperty` is a Kefir property of the props passed to the component